Chocolate Candy Creams for Valentine’s Day

 Instructions

-- Stir constantly with wooden spoon until all of the ingredients are incorporated, then clip on a candy thermometer and do not stir or remove from heat until the thermometer reads 236 F, about 15 minutes.
+- Clip a candy thermometer to the side of the saucepan and do not stir or remove from heat until the thermometer reads 236°F (about 15 minutes).

 - Remove the cream from heat and pour onto a cookie sheet on a cooling rack.
-Allow to cool unti just warm and easy to work with a spatula or wooden scraper.
+Let it cool until it's just warm and easy to work with a spatula or wooden scraper.

-- Work the mix until smooth and thick.
+- Work the mixture until smooth and thick.

-- Roll into balls and let set while you prepare the molds with the chocolate.
+- Roll into balls and let them set while you prepare the molds with the chocolate.

-- Once hardened, press a cream ball into the center and cover with the remaining chocolate.
+- Once the chocolate has hardened, press a cream ball into the center and cover with the remaining chocolate.
 Tap gently on the table to get rid of any air bubbles.

-- Place back into your fridge and let cool completely before removing.
+- Place back into the fridge and let cool completely before removing.
 Be sure to store at room temperature.